OfficeDev/Microsoft-Teams-Samples/samples/bot-suggested-actions/csharp/README.md

    B) Or from Visual Studio
      - Launch Visual Studio
      - File -> Open -> Project/Solution
-     - Navigate to `AppCheckinLocation` folder
+     - Navigate to `SuggestedActions` folder
-     - Select `AppCheckinLocation.csproj` file
+     - Select `SuggestedActionsBot.csproj` file
      - Press `F5` to run the project

 9) Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")